Marcus Morris Sr.: Personal life

 On January 24, 2015, Marcus and Markieff Morris were involved in two aggravated assault cases as five different men (including the twins and former Baltimore Ravens safety Gerald Bowman) allegedly assaulted 36-year-old Eric Hood outside the Nina Mason Pulliam Recreation Center in Phoenix, Arizona.
 Hood mentored the Morris twins from high school until the end of their college careers; the brothers assaulted Hood for "sending an inappropriate text message" to their mother.
 The case against the Morris brothers was first brought on August 3, 2015; the trial concluded on October 3, 2017, with the twins and Gerald Bowman found not guilty and the accused Julius Kane and Christopher Melendez Jr. confessing their guilt in September 2017.
 In spite of the resolution the incident was considered a catalyst for the Suns trading Marcus to the Pistons on July 9, 2015 and a factor in dealing his brother to the Washington Wizards on February 18, 2016.

+On January 11, 2024, Morris was awarded the key to the City of Philadelphia for his contributions on and off the court.
+The Morris twins helped create the Family Over Everything Foundation, an organization that assists members of under-served communities in Philadelphia and other cities.

+On July 27, 2025, Morris was arrested in Broward County, Florida on an out-of-state related fraud-insufficient funds check charge, $265,000 worth of bad checks were written.
+Morris was then detained without bond.
+On August 7, the fraud and theft charges against Morris, which had been filed in Las Vegas, Nevada, were dismissed after he agreed to pay off $265,000 in gambling debts which he owed to the Wynn Las Vegas and the MGM Grand Hotels and Casinos in Las Vegas.